 - When you think of eggplant, you probably envision the large pear-shape or cylindrical eggplant with shiny purple skin.
 Though this is the most common variety in the United States, eggplant does vary in shape and size, from a couple of inches to a foot long.
 The color varies with variety, including white, green, reddish-orange, and striated hues.

 - Eggplant is available year-round but peaks in late summer.
-Look for firm, glossy-skin eggplants that are heavy for their size with bright, mold-free tops.
+Look for a firm, glossy-skin eggplant that is heavy for its size with a bright, mold-free top.
 Younger, smaller eggplants are usually less bitter than larger or older ones.

-- Since eggplants are quite perishable, store them whole in the refrigerator for up to 2 days.
+- Since eggplants are quite perishable, store them whole in the refrigerator for 2 to 4 days.